-Disney has had a lot of success producing blockbusters.
+Disney had a lot of success producing blockbusters.
 In 2016 five of the top five biggest movies measured by worldwide box-office were Disney.
-At this writing 2017 three of the top five movies by worldwide box-office are from Disney.
-This success is based on five strategies.
+When I first wrote this in 2017 three of the top five movies by worldwide box-office were from Disney.
+This success was based on five strategies.

 These five strategies are Star Wars, Marvel, Pixar, Disney's non-Pixar animated movies, and live action remakes of past Disney animated movies.

 Disney bought Star Wars for about four billion.
-Their plan is to produce one film based on the Star Wars universe a year, alternating between the episodes of a trilogy, and stand alone stories.
-After they finish the present trilogy they will presumably launch another multi-movie story, assuming that Star Wars continues to bring in enough money to justify the enormous expense of the movies.
+Their plan was to produce one film based on the Star Wars universe a year, alternating between the episodes of a trilogy, and stand alone stories.
+After they finished the third trilogy they were supposed to launch another multi-movie story.
+This assumed that Star Wars continued to bring in enough money to justify the enormous expense of the movies.

 In addition to earning money on the movies, Disney also earns money on television shows, video games, books, comics, toys, costumes, lunch boxes, etc. The money earned on these is huge.
 Star Wars was valued at three billion before Disney bought it, even though Lucas was not producing new movies.
 Disney paid a billion dollar premium which they hoped to make up by using their superior marketing skills to sell Star Wars stuff, making profits on new Star Wars movies, and no doubt selling even more stuff because of the new movies they made.
 I suspect they have already earned back that billion dollar premium.